sigasi/sigasi_insights/content/manual/libraries.md

 # Library errors from external compilers

-If you are using the [/manual/tools#External Compilers], the external compiler can also put error markers on library clauses.
+If you are using the [External Compilers](/manual/tools#external-compilers), the external compiler can also put error markers on library clauses.
 You can easily verify this by checking the prefix of the error message (e.g. `vcom:` for vcom errors).
-Consult the [/manual/tools#Libraries] section of the external compiler integration for more information on configuring libraries for your external compiler.
+Consult the [Libraries](/manual/tools#libraries) section of the external compiler integration for more information on configuring libraries for your external compiler.